Fundraising & Grants

 - The Foundation Directory Online.
 Published by The Foundation Center, FD Online is the most comprehensive database for finding foundation support.
 FD Online includes records for 140,000 grantmakers and over 380,000 grants.
 Updated weekly, the directory is available on a subscription basis (but free to try).

-- Should Your Small Nonprofit Go After Grants?
+- Where Should Your Small Nonprofit Look for Grants?
 A helpful article targeted at the smaller organization.

 - Nonprofit Fundraising Methods: An Overview, is an article from Nolo, the publishers of well-respected books and materials to answer everyday legal and business questions.